Are you buying a house with damp?

 What are the main issues that cause damp to rise?

-• Original damp proof course no longer effective.
+• The original damp proof course is no longer effective.

-• No damp proof course was ever laid.
+• No damp proof system was ever laid.

-• Ground outside the external wall is higher than damp proof.
+• The ground outside the external wall is higher than damp protection.

 • Internal plastering bridges the damp proof course.